poynt/developer/_posts/2011-01-01-how-to-submit-apk.md

 ---
 layout: page
-title: "How to Submit an apk through developer portal"
+title: "How to Submit an apk through Developer portal"
 category: appstore
 date: 2012-04-06 07:05:00
 ---